How to become a healthcare assistant

 My career as a healthcare assistant only started once I moved to the UK.
 Before moving to the UK, I worked in a clinical setup for a good 15 years but my husband moved to the UK and he worked for the NHS.
 He worked long hours and we had two young kids, so I decided to do a course as a health care assistant in a surgery close to where I lived.

-This surgery was flexible with hours and the GP, Doctor Mahmud, was very nice to me so I decided I will stay here working in a healthcare assistant role.
+This surgery was flexible with hours and the GP, Dr Mahmud, was very nice to me so I decided to stay here working in a healthcare assistant role.
 This was because I could spend more time with my children, look after my young family and have time for myself.
 I enjoyed working and I loved coming to work which is why I’m still here 18 years down the line.

 How do people become healthcare assistants?